Capitalism: Profit motive

 The profit motive, in the theory of capitalism, is the desire to earn income in the form of profit.
 Stated differently, the reason for a business's existence is to turn a profit.
 The profit motive functions according to rational choice theory, or the theory that individuals tend to pursue what is in their own best interests.
 Accordingly, businesses seek to benefit themselves and/or their shareholders by maximizing profit.

 In capitalist theoretics, the profit motive is said to ensure that resources are being allocated efficiently.
 For instance, Austrian economist Henry Hazlitt explains: "If there is no profit in making an article, it is a sign that the labor and capital devoted to its production are misdirected: the value of the resources that must be used up in making the article is greater than the value of the article itself".

+Socialist theorists note that, unlike mercantilists, capitalists accumulate their profits while expecting their profit rates to remain the same.
+This causes problems as earnings in the rest of society do not increase in the same proportion.

 Private property

 The relationship between the state, its formal mechanisms, and capitalist societies has been debated in many fields of social and political theory, with active discussion since the 19th century.
 Hernando de Soto is a contemporary Peruvian economist who has argued that an important characteristic of capitalism is the functioning state protection of property rights in a formal property system where ownership and transactions are clearly recorded.

 According to de Soto, this is the process by which physical assets are transformed into capital, which in turn may be used in many more ways and much more efficiently in the market economy.
-A number of Marxian economists have argued that the Enclosure Acts in England and similar legislation elsewhere were an integral part of capitalist primitive accumulation and that specific legal frameworks of private land ownership have been integral to the development of capitalism.
+A number of Marxian economists have argued that the inclosure acts in England and similar legislation elsewhere were an integral part of capitalist primitive accumulation and that specific legal frameworks of private land ownership have been integral to the development of capitalism.

 Private property rights are not absolute, as in many countries the state has the power to seize private property, typically for public use, under the powers of eminent domain.